HAKANKOKCU/Budgie-Paint/README.md

 # Budgie-Paint
-Budgie Paint Web And Desktop App
+Budgie Paint Web And Desktop App (open index.html)

 to launch it as an desktop app, you need electronJS.